mobbr/mobbr-api-v1/examples/README.md

         ]
     }", "EUR");</script>

-Supported button types:
-- `buttonMedium`
-- `buttonLarge`
-- `buttonSlim`

-Supported currencies:
-- all FIAT currencies plus BTC

 Testing the integration can be done by entering the URL in the box on the Mobbr frontpage https://mobbr.com

 ##Crowdfunding a task

-The API supports crowdfunding (accumulating payments) and crowdpaying (paying many at once).
-For this functionality the web page of the task needs to have a Mobbr script as described above.
+The API / Mobbr supports crowdfunding (accumulating payments) and crowdpaying (paying many at once) on any web page.
+For this functionality the HTML-header of this web page needs to have a Mobbr-script as described above but with the value of the `type` field set to `pledge`.

-To enable crowdfunding on an URL, change the value of the `type` field to `pledge`.
+To enable crowdfunding on any URL, this is the minimal script.

     <html>
         <head>